We Provide 24/7 Call and Chat Services for Drug Rehab Centers to Ensure Comprehensive Care and Assistance

-Every time I hear someone say that — I know they’re letting a ton of money fall through the cracks.
+Every time we hear someone say that — we know they’re letting a ton of money fall through the cracks.
 That’s because, most likely, half of the callers to your treatment hang up on the second or third ring.

 Your callers need to be called back instantly.
 When a facility is rotating calls to non-dedicated closers, those hang-up callers are not called back in time and end up at your competitors.
 Chats enable you to allocate your resources better.